-The Fault Tree Method (FTM) seeks out all possible combinations of elementary failures that could result in a feared outcome.
+The Fault Tree method (FTM) seeks out all possible combinations of elementary failures that could result in a disastrous outcome.
 We construct a tree from this summit event that represents the logical sequence of intermediate events till the questioning of elementary events (component failure).

-We employed the Analyst Tree software, which is intended for use as a Fault Tree modeling tool in the field of dependability, with the purpose of presenting the following events at the tank S11 level:
+We employed the Analyst Tree software, which is intended for use as a Fault Tree modelling tool in the field of dependability to present the following events at the tank S11 level:

-- Pool fire
+- Pool fire;

-- Tank leak
+- Tank leak;

-- Tank explosion
+- Tank explosion;

-- Tank fire
+- Tank fire.